Skip to content

 ls - List available models

 As you can see, we have a number of models available.1 Notice that bigscience/bloom-560m is listed twice.
-The first listing refers to a specific version of this model—ac2ae5fab2ce3f9f40dc79b5ca9f637430d24971—that is available to the default profile; the second listing refers to a different version of the same model—4f42c91d806a19ae1a46af6c3fb5f4990d884cd6—that is available to the test profile.
+The first listing refers to a specific version of this model— ac2ae5fab2ce3f9f40dc79b5ca9f637430d24971—that is available to the default profile; the second listing refers to a different version ("revision") of the same model— 4f42c91d806a19ae1a46af6c3fb5f4990d884cd6—that is available to the macbook profile.
 For reproducibility, it's important to keep track of the exact revision used.

 Let's go ahead and try to run one of these models.